 - If you are applying:

-- as a specialist physician (NOC 3111) or general practitioner/family physician (NOC 3112), the Medical Council of Canada must do an ECA for your primary medical diploma,
+- as a specialist physician (NOC 3111) or general practitioner/family physician (NOC 3112), the Medical Council of Canada (MCC) must do an ECA for your primary medical diploma,

-- under any of the other occupations, check the websites of the other CIC-designated organizations or contact them directly to find which one best suits your needs.
+- under any other occupation, check the websites of the other CIC-designated organizations or contact them directly to find which one best suits your needs.
 Consider:

 - Some designated organizations partner with certain regulatory bodies or large employers.
 In that case, the ECA you get for applying to CIC might also help you later on.

 - For each one, you should check to find out what other organizations recognize their assessments.

 - Find out what documents you need.